 The last entrance to the top of the fort.
 360 view from the top.

-After the descend, you can stop at the Mandagiri Betta in Tumkur, also known as Basadi Betta.
-It is a hillock that houses a number of Jain temples and surrounded with boulders of many shapes and sizes.
-This is famous for a panoramic view of Pandithanahalli village, and particularly known for the beautiful architecture, the pinch shaped 81 feet tall Guru Mandir, where pinch is a peacock feather fan for the uninitiated.
+After the descent, you can stop at the Mandagiri Betta in Tumkur, also known as Basadi Betta.
+It is a hillock that houses several Jain temples and is surrounded by boulders of many shapes and sizes.
+This is famous for a panoramic view of Pandithanahalli village, and is particularly known for the beautiful architecture, the pinch-shaped 81 feet tall Guru Mandir, where the pinch is a peacock feather fan for the uninitiated.

-So, don’t keep your enthusiastic waiting.
+So, don’t keep your enthusiasm waiting.
 Book with us right away for this adventurous escape.
 If you want to see what other weekend treks we offer, check out our upcoming Bangalore treks!

 Happy trekking to you!